-Collibra is an Immuta partner and offers a data intelligence cloud platform with a best-in-class catalog, flexible governance, and continuous quality.
-Collibra creates unified views of all data assets with metadata, helping to deliver reliable, easy-to-find data that can be leveraged enterprise-wide.
+Collibra is an Immuta partner and offers a data intelligence cloud platform with a best-in-class data catalog, flexible data governance, and automatic data quality.
+Collibra creates unified views of all data assets with metadata, enabling customers with easy-to-find data that can be leveraged enterprise-wide.
 With Immuta, Collibra customers can maximize the power of metadata to seamlessly create and implement dynamic data policies that provide secure self-service data access in real-time.

 Why do Collibra customers adopt Immuta?

-The Collibra enterprise data catalog brings data, business, and IT teams together to discover, register, and share data.
+Collibra Data Catalog brings data, business, and IT teams together to discover, register, and share data.
 However, the onus is on data architects and engineers to ensure the necessary controls are continuously implemented in order to effectively enforce data access policies for compliant data use.
-Additionally, policy enforcement on data access on cloud data platforms such as Databricks, Snowflake, and others must account for real-time changes to data, roles, purposes, or other dynamic attributes.
+Additionally, data policy enforcement for access on other leading cloud data platforms must account for real-time changes to data, roles, purposes, or other dynamic attributes.

-With this fine-grained access control, organizations leveraging Immuta with Collibra are able to accelerate safe, self-service access to data without burdening multiple parties throughout the organization with policy implementation management.
-What specific capabilities does Immuta offer to data platform and engineering teams in Collibra shops?
+With this fine-grained access control, organizations leveraging Immuta with Collibra are able to accelerate safe, self-service access to data without burdening multiple parties throughout the organization with policy implementation and management.
+Let’s look at the specific capabilities Collibra and Immuta provide to users.

 - Immuta administrators are able to build and automatically apply global semantic-based policies using Collibra metadata tags, which significantly improves the speed and scale of advanced analytics programs.